 At the undergraduate level, we offer Bachelor of Arts (BA) degrees in Early Childhood, Elementary, Middle School, High School, and Special Education, all leading to Initial licensure.
 We also offer dual degree programs, through which you can earn your BA, Initial license, and an accelerated Master's Degree.

-For graduate education, we offer Master of Education (M.Ed.) degrees leading to Initial licensure in Early Childhood, Elementary, English as a Second Language (ESL), Middle School, High School, Instructional Technology, Moderate Disabilities, Severe Disabilities, and Visual Art, as well as in Reading Specialist, Digital Literacy and Computer Science, School Guidance, and School Adjustment Counseling.
-For those seeking Initial license only (without Master's degree), we have programs in Special Education, Specialist Teacher of Reading, ESL, Elementary Education, and Instructional Technology.
-All but Elementary and IT require an Initial license.
+For graduate education, we offer Master of Education (M.Ed.) degrees leading to Initial licensure in Early Childhood, Elementary, English as a Second Language (ESL), Middle School, High School, Moderate Disabilities, Severe Disabilities, and Visual Art, as well as in Reading Specialist, Digital Literacy and Computer Science, School Guidance, and School Adjustment Counseling.
+For those seeking Initial license only (without Master's degree), we have programs in Special Education, Specialist Teacher of Reading, ESL, Elementary Education.
+All but Elementary require an Initial license.

 The Initial license is valid for five years of teaching.* Once you have your Initial license, you may begin the process leading to a Professional license, which is required after teaching under the Initial license for five years.
 You may begin coursework toward your Professional license immediately while teaching under the Initial license.